 All matters concerning parking and traffic should be referred to the University Police Department.
 The University Police are sworn peace officers of the State of Montana and have authority as vested in these officers by law.

 Montana State University is an environment where inappropriate use of alcohol and the use of illicit substances are prohibited.
-This belief shall be reflected in this University policy and in an institutionally-supported commitment to provide requisite resources for assessment and education with respect to drugs (alcohol, and illicit substances) and enforcement of related policies.
+This belief shall be reflected in this University policy and in an institutionally-supported commitment to provide requisite resources for assessment and education with respect to drugs (alcohol, nicotine, and illicit substances) and enforcement of related policies.

 The standards set forth will be upheld with described sanctions imposed where appropriate.
 Refer to the Schedule of Classes booklet (issued each semester) and/or the Dean of Students' Office for standards of policy and enforcement.
 The Alcohol and Drug Policy is also available on the Internet.